 If even after updating the iPhone to the latest version, you still see this error message when you try to connect the accessory, we have one final software-related solution for you.
 You can try to repair the device’s operating system using Fucosoft iOS System Recovery.

 It is one of the best ways to fix all common iOS relates errors, including this accessory may not be supported.
-This iOS repair tool is very easy to use; just follow these simple steps;
+This iOS repair tool works well with the latest iOS 16 and iPhone 14/13, and it is very easy to use; just follow these simple steps;

 Step 1: Download and install Fucosoft iOS System Recovery on to your computer.
-Run it and click on “Standard Mode.”
+Run it and click on “Start”

-Step 2: Connect your iPhone to the computer using USB cable and click on “Next”.
+Step 2: Connect your iPhone to the computer using USB cable and click on “Standard Repair”.

 Step 3: Click “Download” to begin downloading the firmware package needed to fix the device.

-Step 4: Once the firmware download is complete, click “Start” and the program will begin fixing the problem.
+Step 4: Once the firmware download is complete, click “Start Standard Repair” and the program will begin fixing the problem.
 In a few minutes the iPhone will restart and you should be able to connect the accessory.

 If everything you try doesn’t work and you still see “this accessory may not be supported” when you try to connect an accessory, the lightning port on your device may be damaged and in need of repair.